 – Mr. Priit Lomp (Mayor of Kastre Rural Municipality)

 – Mr. Kurmet Müürsepp (Vice-Mayor of Antsla Rural Municipality)

 – Ms. Anneli Ott (member of Võru City Council)

 – Mr. Georg Pelisaar (Mayor of Põlva Rural Municipality)

-– Mr. Siim Suursild (Vice Mayor of Pärnu City)
+– Mr. Siim Suursild (member of Pärnu City Council)

-– Mr. Mart Võrklaev (Mayor of Rae Rural Municipality)
+– Mr. Mart Võrklaev (member of Rae Rural Municipality Council)

 The AECM is a member of the International Union of Local Authorities (IULA, 1925), the Council of European Municipalities and Regions (CEMR, 1995), the Congress of Local and Regional Authorities of the Council of Europe (CLRAE), the Baltic Sea States Sub-Regional Cooperation (BSSSC), and the Joint Consultative Committee of the Committee of the Regions (CoR).

 The Association co-operates with many international organisations, networks and movements such as the Union of the Baltic Cities (UBC), the International Council for Local Environmental Initiatives (ICLEI), the Baltic Local Agenda 21 Forum (BLA21F), and the World Health Organisation's (WHO) Healthy Cities Project.